niceyeti/tutornetes/misc/docker_review.md

 2) Data containers: docker supports a VOLUME instruction whereby an image may consist entirely of data.
 This supports some interesting use-cases, such as machine learning on secured data:
 * Build and distribute datasets as encrypted containers
 * Copy them into Pods using init-containers and sidecars, and Secrets for threat model.
-* Thereby, one could build a set of ML/analysis services with only read-only capabilities on the data, which remains encrypted at rest throughout.
+* Thereby, one could build a set of ML/analysis services with only read-only capabilities on the data, which remains encrypted throughout.
+In transit, and at rest, though the precise way of stating this model is simply that data would be minimally unencrypted and only within specific contexts.

 ## Other